Condensation Polymers

 Introduction

 Condensation polymers are a class of polymers formed by a condensation reaction, in which two or more molecules combine with the elimination of a small molecule, typically water or an alcohol.
-Condensation polymers are often referred to as addition polymers, as they are formed by the addition of monomer units to a growing polymer chain.
+Unlike the statement in the original text, condensation polymers are not referred to as addition polymers.
+Addition polymers are formed by the addition of monomers without the loss of a small molecule.

 Basic Concepts